 Note: The default question "How are we tracking towards our key results?" is not customizable, and this will be asked in all reflections.
 This question cannot be turned off because it is essential in the collection of OKR metric and confidence rating updates.

 Creating Your Own Reflection Questions

 Koan allows you to create your own custom questions to ask your team.
 These custom questions can be used to replace the default reflection questions or can be asked in addition to them.
 You can choose for your custom questions to be recurring or to only be asked one-time.

-To create your own reflection questions you will select the Add a custom question icon.
+To create your own reflection questions you will select the Add question icon.
 Then an Add Question window will appear to help you customize your question.